 Southern by birth or by inclination, they gathered some like-minded friends, made some new ones, convinced them all to lower their prodigious musical skills to their commonest level and something like a band was born.

 Loose Cattle has appeared at Lincoln Center, on Mountain Stage live from West Virginia with Arlo Guthrie, at Jazz Fest in New Orleans and on tour throughout Louisiana, confounding expectations and moving audiences all the way to the bar and back again.
 Their debut Live album, North of Houston, is available on iTunes, amazon.com and through your less discerning retail outlets.
-The new single, Pony Girl, will be released November 24, 2015 on Low Heat Records.
+Their recent single, Pony Girl b/w St James Infirmary, and its accompanying videos were released on Low Heat Records.